ga-dc/interview/README.md

 # Welcome to the Web Development Immersive Application

+WDI is a 12-week, full-time program.
+All day, every day.
+Learn the skills to become an entry-level web developer and the resources to get a job in this intensive program.

-Our team is excited to learn more about you and your journey to become a developer!
-Please complete sections 1-3 of the following application package prior to your on campus interview with the admissions team.
+**Our team is excited to learn more about you and your journey to become a developer!
+Please complete sections 1-4 of the following application package prior to your on campus interview with the admissions team.**

-***Incomplete applications will not be considered.***
+*Incomplete applications will not be considered.*

 If you have any questions, please feel free to contact our admissions team at [dc_admissions@generalassemb.ly](mailto:dc_admissions@generalassemb.ly) or call us at +1 (202) 517-1777.